 My Own Self to Gratify

 At the beginning of The Pilgrim's Progress, Bunyan gives an "author's apology," explaining how he came to write his now immortal work.
-Amazingly, he says he didn't write it with expectation of publication, but for his own enjoyment.
+Amazingly, he says he didn't write it with an expectation of publication, but for his own enjoyment.

 When at the first I took my pen in hand Thus for to write, I did not understand That I at all should make a little book In such a mode; nay, I had undertook To make another; which, when almost done, Before I was aware, I this begun.